 1. If we add a small amount of HCl (strong acid) to this buffer system, the protons released by the acid added to the system are combined with NH4OH to form NH4+.
 Now, because all the extra H+ ions are locked up, thus pH remains unchanged in the solution, regardless of solute.

 H+(aq) + NH4OH(aq) → NH4+(aq) + H2O

-2. Similarly if we add small amount of NaOH (strong base) to this buffer system, the additional OH- ions of base combine with NH4+ ions to produce undissociated NH4OH molecules. and thus, additional OH- is neutralized without any significant pH change.
+2. Similarly if we add a small amount of NaOH (strong base) to this buffer system, the additional OH- ions of the base combine with NH4+ ions to produce undissociated NH4OH molecules. and thus, additional OH- is neutralized without any significant pH change.

 OH–(aq) + NH4+(aq) → NH4OH(aq)